Gerda: A Flame in Winter

-Gerda: A Flame in Winter is an adventure role-playing game developed by PortaPlay and published by Don't Nod.
+Gerda: A Flame in Winter is an adventure role-playing video game developed by PortaPlay and published by Don't Nod.
 It was released on 1 September 2022 for Nintendo Switch and Windows.

 Gameplay

-The player controls nurse Gerda Larsen and selects dialogue choices that affecting her relations with the four factions, Occupation, Resistance, Danes and Germans.
+The player controls nurse Gerda Larsen and selects dialogue choices that affect her relations with the four factions, Occupation, Resistance, Danes and Germans.

 Plot

-The game is set in Tinglev (Southern Jutland, Denmark) during the German occupation of Denmark in World War II in 1945.
+Gerda: A Flame in Winter is set in Tinglev in Southern Jutland, Denmark, during the German occupation of Denmark in World War II in 1945.
 Gerda is Danish-German, with a German father and a Danish mother, and lives with her husband Anders.
 During the game, Gerda finds Anders has been arrested by the Gestapo and has left behind documents from the resistance movement.

 Development and release

-According to director Hans Von Knut Skovfoged, the developers were working on a separate anti-war game, when they began thinking, "Shouldn’t we come up with a game where you try to solve things in some other way than guns and bombs?"

-Skovfoged then recalled his half-German, half-Danish grandmother who lived in Southern Jutland and contributed nonviolently to the Resistance against the Nazis.
-She became the inspiration for Gerda.
+Creative director Hans von Knut Skovfoged said the game is inspired by his grandmother smuggling weapons for the Danish resistance movement.

-The visual style of the game was based on the work of the late–19th century Danish Impressionists known as the Skagen painters.
+The game's visual style was based on the work of the late–19th century Danish Impressionists known as the Skagen Painters.

-The game was developed by Danish developer PortaPlay and published by Don't Nod as their first third-party game.
+Gerda: A Flame in Winter was developed by Danish developer PortaPlay and published by Don't Nod as their first third-party game.
 It was announced at the Nintendo Indie World Showcase in December 2021.
 The release on 1 September for Microsoft Windows and Nintendo Switch was announced in May 2022.
-Creative director Hans von Knut Skovfoged said the game is inspired by his grandmother smuggling weapons for the resistance.
 A downloadable content (DLC), Liva's Story, was released on 23 May 2023.
 (Note: PortaPlay rebranded as Bird Island Games at the time of Liva's Story release.)

 Reception

 Politiken praised the balance between of its storytelling, but disliked the 3D models quality.
-Le Monde praised the narrative choices.
+Le Monde praised the game's narrative choices.
 The Escapist said the game isn't notably visually appealing but the "RPG-lite" elements added a "sense of urgency" and strategy to decisions.

-At the Games for Change Awards 2023, it won Best Narrative and was nominated for Most Significant Impact.
+At the Games for Change Awards 2023, Gerda: A Flame in Winter won Best Narrative and was nominated for Most Significant Impact.

-At the Danish Game Awards Spilprisen 2023, it won Best Narrative.
+At the Danish Game Awards Spilprisen 2023, Gerda won Best Narrative.